-Configuration Combo-Box saves its configuration inside the Combo-Box directory and this configuration is shared by all computers on which the user chooses to run Combo-Box, by virtue of this the file providers' directories must be in the same locations on all the computers.
+Configuration Combo-Box saves its configuration inside the Combo-Box directory and this configuration is shared by all computers on which the user chooses to run Combo-Box, by virtue of this, the file providers' directories and the Combo-Box directory must be in the same locations on all the computers.

-combox stores its configuration at \$HOME/.combox/config.yaml; the configuration file is not shared on computers on which the user runs combox and therefore is independent; this makes it possible to keep the combox directory and the directories of the file storage providers' (node directories) in different location on each computer.
-The configuration file is a YAML file and can be directly edited by the user if she wishes to.
+combox stores its configuration at \$HOME/.combox/config.yaml; the configuration file is not shared on computers on which the user runs combox; this makes it possible to keep the combox directory and the directories of the file storage providers' (node directories) in different locations on each computer.
+The configuration file is a YAML file and can be directly edited by the user if they wish to.